 Consumers may enroll during the annual open enrollment period or when they qualify for a special enrollment period.
-In [insert name of state], open enrollment through [insert name of state exchange] for 2021 coverage for individuals and families begins [November 1, YEAR], and continues through [December 15, YEAR].
+In [insert name of state], open enrollment through [insert name of state exchange] for 2022 coverage for individuals and families begins [November 1, 2021], and continues through [January 15, 2022].

 Coverage effective dates depend on the date of enrollment and are contingent on consumers paying the first month's premium directly to the insurance company.
-Enrollment during open enrollment becomes effective on January 1, 2021.
 Enrollment during a special enrollment period will be effective on either the first day of the following month if a consumer enrolls by the 15th of the month, or on the first day of the second following month, if a consumer enrolls after the 15th of the month.